imytk/ALIFE2025ScavengerHunt/README.md

 Below is the complete task list for your reference.
 Select a task to complete, gather your evidence, and submit it via the [Submission Form.](https://forms.gle/q9vBDpSbysMW4Ld79) before the deadline.

-Tasks are categorised into fivev different types:
+Tasks are categorised into five different types:
 - Find This!
 (Kyoto): Specific types of items for you to locate in Kyoto.
 - Find This!
 (General): Short prompts open to interpretation, giving you the chance to be a bit creative with your submissions.
 - Eat This!: A list of food and drink-based tasks.
 Remember to take photos (or videos) of you trying the different foods.